 Coates Lear specializes in assisting companies, boards of directors, board committees and individuals in connection with internal investigations, government inquiries and enforcement proceedings.
-Drawing on his prior government experience, Coates has particular expertise in matters involving the US Securities and Exchange Commission (SEC).
-He also advises on compliance matters and represents clients in complex litigation.
+Drawing on his extensive government experience, Coates has particular expertise in matters involving the US Securities and Exchange Commission (SEC).
+He also helps clients evaluate and improve their compliance programs, and represents clients in complex litigation.

 Before joining the SEC, Coates litigated on behalf of companies and individuals while practicing at another global law firm, where he focused on class actions, securities litigation, white collar defense and insurance-related matters.
 Coates began his legal career as a law clerk to US District Judge James R. Spencer in the Eastern District of Virginia.